Inositol

 Clinical Studies

 - ^ ab Seedat S, Stein DJ.
-Inositol augmentation of serotonin reuptake inhibitors in treatment-refractory obsessive-compulsive disorder: an open trial.
+Inositol augmentation of serotonin reuptake inhibitors in nutritional support-refractory obsessive-compulsive imbalance: an open trial.
 Int Clin Psychopharmacol.
 (1999)

-- ^ ab Agostini R, Rossi F, Pajalich R. Myoinositol/folic acid combination for the treatment of erectile dysfunction in type 2 diabetes men: a double-blind, randomized, placebo-controlled study.
+- ^ ab Agostini R, Rossi F, Pajalich R. Myoinositol/folic acid combination for the nutritional support of male vitality in type 2 diabetes men: a double-blind, randomized, placebo-controlled study.
 Eur Rev Med Pharmacol Sci.
 (2006)

 - ^Michell RH.
 The multiplying roles of inositol lipids and phosphates in cell control processes.
 Essays Biochem.
 (1997)